 We all have pedigree collapse in our trees.
 You may not have found it in yours but you will.
 Pedigree collapse is when two of your ancestors descend from the same ancestor or ancestral couple.
 Sometimes called “cousins marrying cousins” pedigree collapse is not the same as endogamy.
 Endogamy is when cousins are marrying cousins over multiple generations.
 I have found pedigree collapse on both my paternal & maternal sides.
 I have to confess.
 When I first discovered this in my lines I was excited.
-It meant that there where one or two less ancestors I had to research.
+It meant that there were one or two fewer ancestors I had to research.
 Two for the price of one.
 It doesn’t get any better.
 Then DNA came along and now that same pedigree collapse I was so excited about, well let’s just say it can make figuring out how I am genetically related to a match a wee bit more complicated.

 DNA is a piece of evidence and nothing more.
 It must be used with other pieces of evidence.
-In short DNA does does not stand on it’s own.
-Without paper trails you can not determine how you are related to a DNA match.
+In short, DNA does not stand on its own.
+Without paper trails, you can not determine how you are related to a DNA match.
 All of the major DNA testing companies used for genealogy give a relationship range to a match.
-Those relationships are primarily based on how much DNA two kits share and believe me it can very widely.
+Those relationships are primarily based on how much DNA two kits share and believe me it can vary widely.
 Once you are beyond parents and full siblings they are predictions, best guesses and nothing more.
 The amount of DNA shared between two matches is represented in centiMorgans (cMs).
 A cM is a unit for measuring genetic linkage.
 The more cMs you share with a match the closer your relationship.
 Below is a chart compiled by Blaine T Bettinger from data collected for The Shared cM Project which shows just how widely the amount of shared DNA varies for various relationships.1

-The pedigree collapse on my paternal grandfathers lines originates in the U.S. with a group of immigrant ancestors who arrived in 1738 and 1739.
+The pedigree collapse on my paternal grandfathers’ lines originates in the U.S. with a group of immigrant ancestors who arrived in 1738 and 1739.
 In 1764 they were finally awarded the land they had been promised when they first left Islay, Scotland.
 Known as The Argyle Patent, the land is located in Washington County, New York.

 The first DNA test I was involved with was a yDNA test.2 It was July 2007.
 I was standing on the west coast of Scotland gazing out across the North Atlantic Ocean contemplating research strategies.
 A few days earlier I had been to the National Archives of Scotland located in Edinburgh.
-Records from Islay and more specifically from the early 1700’s were not readily available.
+Records from Islay and more specifically from the early 1700s were not readily available.
 Of the records available they were spotty at best.
 Were we ever going to figure out how McIlepheder became McNeil?
 It occurred to me DNA might help.
 Standing on that cliff as the waves crashed against the shore I pulled out my mobile, as they are called in the U.K., and called a McNeil cousin in the States.
 “The only way we are going to stand a chance of figuring out the McNeil name change is by doing a yDNA test.
 Do you think your dad would do one?”
 “I think so.
 I’ll ask him.”
 That day began my journey into DNA as a piece of evidence.
-It took a number of years before a we got a match and we are still waiting for a match from Scotland to help answer the original question.
+It took a number of years before we got a match and we are still waiting for a match from Scotland to help answer the original question.
 In 2011 I did my first autosomal DNA (atDNA) test.
 The following year I tested my mom and dad.
 Now I manage 30+ DNA kits from various family members.